 Martin Marietta may, in its sole discretion, extend the offer at any time or from time to time until the expiration of the offer.
 For instance, the offer may be extended if any of the conditions specified in "The Exchange Offer-Conditions of the Offer" are not satisfied prior to the scheduled expiration date of the offer.
 Martin Marietta may also elect to provide a "subsequent offering period" for the offer.
 A subsequent offering period would not be an extension of the offer.
-Rather, a subsequent offering period would be an additional period of time, beginning after Martin Marietta has accepted for exchange all shares tendered during the offer, during which shareholders who did not tender their shares in the offer may tender their shares and receive the same consideration provided in the offer.
+Rather, a subsequent offering period would be an additional period of time, beginning after Martin Marietta has accepted for exchange all shares tendered during the offer, during which shareholders who did not tender their shares in the offer may be extended in the offer.
 We do not currently intend to include a subsequent offering period, although we reserve the right to do so.